pazpark/pazpark.github.io/_pages/about.md

 ------
 Postdoctoral Researcher, Rockefeller University & New York Genome Center, 2018

-Ph.D. in Computer Science and Lewis-Sigler Institute for Integrative Genomics, Princeton University, 2014
+Ph.D. in Computer Science (focus on Computational Biology), Princeton University, 2014

 B.S. in Biochemistry and Computer Science, University of Washington, Seattle, 2007